nfdi4plants/ARC-specification/ISA-XLSX.md

 - A `Derived Data File` MUST be indicated with the node type `Derived Data File`.

-`Source Names`, `Sample Names`, `Extract Names` and `Labeled Extract Names` MUST be unique across an ARC.
+`Source Names`, `Sample Names`, `Material Names` MUST be unique across an ARC.
 If two of these entities with the same name exist in the same ARC, they are considered the same entity.

 `Image File`, `Raw Data File` or `Derived Data File` node types MUST correspond to a relevant file location.